Labor board files complaint against Starbucks over pay offer

 “Wages and benefits are mandatory subjects of the collective bargaining process,” the company said.
 It rejects the union’s argument that it could offer the wage and benefit enhancements to unionized stores at any time.

-But in its complaint, the NLRB’s regional office said Starbucks’ action violates laws that prohibit interfering with employees’ rights to organize.
+But in its complaint, the NLRB’s regional office said Starbucks’ action violates laws that prohibit interfering with employees’ right to form a union.

 The complaint seeks back pay for affected employees.
 It also would require Schultz to hold an employee meeting and a read a statement explaining workers’ right to organize.

-The regional complaint will be heard by an administrative law judge at the NLRB.
-Once a decision is reached, either side can appeal to the full National Labor Relations Board in Washington.
+Unless Starbucks and the union reach a settlement, the complaint will be considered by an NLRB administrative law judge at a hearing set for Oct.
+25. Once a decision is reached, either side can appeal to the full National Labor Relations Board in Washington.

+Maggie Carter, a Starbucks barista from Knoxville, Tennessee, praised the NLRB's complaint and said the company shouldn't have denied raises at a time of skyrocketing inflation.

+“I look forward to the day Howard Schultz must apologize to us for violating our rights and provide the benefits he so callously denied us," Carter said in a statement distributed by Workers United.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.